102 Umang Street, Tottenham, NSW

 It also boasts a weekly government-subsidised shopping bus to Dubbo.
 (So if you are a pensioner, the cost of a return trip to Dubbo is just $2.50.)

-Historically, this home has served the local community in various ways: built in 1932 as a private residence, it was later annexed by the NSW Health Department to provide a nurses' quarters for the hospital staff.
+Historically, this home has served the local community in various ways: built in 1932 as a private residence, it was later annexed by the NSW Health Department to the hospital nextdoor to provide a nurses' quarters.
 It has also served as a baby health centre and doctor's surgery.

-With town water, sewer, access to the Essential Energy power grid, both VAST television and NBN Sky Muster satellite dishes already installed and 4G mobile coverage, the home is ready to go.
+With town water, sewer, access to the Essential Energy power grid, both VAST television and NBN Sky Muster satellite dishes already installed and 4G mobile coverage, the home is ready to go for either business or domestic use.

-Please note: this home needs to be regarded as an ongoing historical "project".
-So, the next owner will need to be able to take up the baton to continue to preserve this home's very unique Art Deco features.
-It is not currently heritage listed, but does qualify for government-funded restoration grants that become available from time to time.
+This historical home needs to be regarded as an ongoing "labour of love".
+It is hoped, the next owner will have an appreciation of Australian Art Deco architectual history and be able to take up the baton to continue preserving this home's very unique features.
+It is not currently heritage listed, however it does qualify for government-funded restoration grants.

-As the adjoining land is the site of the old hospital, there are some restrictions regarding what it can be used for and what requirements are needed before a DA could be approved.
+As the adjoining land is the site of the old hospital, some conditions need to be met before a DA could be approved for further development.
 (Those details are provided in the Sales Contract and Planning Certificate.)
-Currently, the second block is being used as a garden and orchard, providing a pleasant, park-like outlook from the home's verandah.
+Currently, the second block which is on a separate title, is being used as a garden and orchard, providing a pleasant, park-like vista from the shaded verandah.

-The home offers two generously sized double bedrooms plus two large, fully enclosed verandahs which would serve equally well as additional sleeping, office or hobby spaces.
-(In other words, similar multi-purpose accommodation to that of a four-bedroom home.)
+The home offers two generously sized double bedrooms plus two large, fully enclosed verandahs which would serve equally well as additional sleeping, office, workshop or hobby areas.

-A separate formal living room features an extremely unique Art Deco "pantheon" plaster dome and an original open fire place, whilst the adjoining dining room opens through sliding glass doors onto the expansive, fully paved wrap-around verandah.
-The old 1970s galley-style kitchen is compact, yet functional.
-(But as the new owners, you may decide to upgrade and reinstate it to its original size.)
+A separate formal living room features a stunning Art Deco "pantheon" plaster dome and an open fire place, whilst the adjoining dining room opens through sliding glass doors onto the expansive wrap-around verandah.
+The small 1970s galley-style kitchen is compact, yet functional, but will probably need updating at some future date.
 There's a modern bathroom, a separate toilet, an internal laundry and a small covered porch at the rear of the property.

-Throughout the main areas of the home, the original Art Deco horse-hair and plaster ceilings and ornate plaster walls remain intact adding unique period charm.
-The wide L-shaped entry foyer is also a standout Art Deco feature.
+Throughout the main areas of the home, the original Art Deco plaster ceilings and ornate plaster walls remain intact and the wide L-shaped entry foyer is a particularly beautiful Art Deco feature to welcome your guests.

-This property is well equipped for modern living with 8 solar panels, including a new solar inverter, a Solar Hart hot water system, three large water tanks, a near new ducted evaporative cooling system, roof insulation, grey water system and a small garden shed.
+This property is well equipped for modern living with 8 solar panels, including a new solar inverter, a Solarhart hot water system, three large water tanks, a near new ducted evaporative cooling system, roof insulation, grey water system and a small garden shed.
+There is also heaps of off-street parking.

 Raised veggie patches and a small orchard planted out with various fruit and nut trees offer scope for self-sufficiency and heaps of future cost-of-living savings.

-Tottenham is a farming community of around 451 residents in its surrounding catchment area, located approximately 140km west of Dubbo and around the same distance northwest of Parkes.
+Tottenham is a farming community of around 420 residents located approximately 140km west of Dubbo and around the same distance northwest of Parkes.
 It is renowned for being the closest town to the geographical centre of NSW.

-Tottenham offers all essential services, making it a highly liveable rural town which has always "punched above its weight".
+Tottenham offers all essential services, making it a highly livable rural town which has always "punched above its weight".

 Within a short walk of the home, you will find: